 a User Interface;

-where installed at Domestic Premises, a Valve; and
+where installed at Domestic Premises and is not a Large Gas Meter, a Valve; and

 where installed with a Communications Hub provided by the Data and Communications Company, a Communications Hub Physical Interface (this may comprise a Communications Hub Physical Interface forming part of ESME where present at the time of installation in the Premises).

-The Communications Hub Physical Interface shall as a minimum include a physical interface that meets the requirements defined by the Data and Communications Company at the time of installation (available on the Data and Communications Company’s website) and includes provision for a DC power supply to the Communications Hub.
+The Communications Hub Physical Interface shall as a minimum include a physical interface that meets the requirements defined by the Data and Communications Company at the time of installation (pursuant to section H12 of the Smart Energy Code) and includes provision for a DC power supply to the Communications Hub.

 GSME shall include a power source.
 GSME shall be capable of automatically resuming operation after loss of power in its operating state prior to such failure.